fkkhalid05/azure-admin-security-labs/02-network-security/README.md

 # Network Security Lab

 ## Objective
-Design and secure Azure virtual networks using network security controls.
+Design and secure an Azure virtual network using Network Security Groups (NSGs) and least-privilege network access controls.

+---

 ## Architecture
-- Virtual Network (VNET)
+- Virtual Network (VNet)
-- Subnets
+- Single subnet (default)
-- Network Security Groups (NSGs)
+- Network Security Group (NSG) associated at subnet level

-- Private Endpoints
+---

 ## Steps

-1. Created a virtual network with multiple subnets :Created a virtual network with segmented subnets to isolate workloads.
+1. Created an Azure Virtual Network with a defined address space and a default subnet.

-2. Applied Network Security Groups to subnets : Associated a Network Security Group with the web subnet.
+2. Created a Network Security Group (NSG) in the same resource group and region as the virtual network.

-3. Defined inbound and outbound security rules : Implemented inbound NSG rules to allow only required traffic.
+3. Configured inbound NSG rules to allow SSH (TCP 22) access only from a trusted public IP address using CIDR notation (/32).

-4. Tested traffic flow between subnets
-5. Restricted public access where possible
+4. Verified default NSG rules to confirm a secure deny-by-default inbound posture.

+5. Associated the NSG with the subnet to enforce network security for all resources deployed within the subnet.

+---

 ## Security Considerations
-- Implemented least privilege network access
+- Implemented least-privilege network access
-- Restricted unnecessary inbound ports
+- Restricted inbound access to a single trusted IP
-- Segmented workloads using subnets
+- Maintained default deny inbound rules
+- Applied NSG at subnet level for centralized control

+---

 ## On-Premises Mapping
 - VLANs → Azure Subnets
-- Firewalls → NSGs
+- Firewalls → Network Security Groups
-- Network segmentation → Zero Trust networking
+- Network segmentation → Zero Trust networking principles

+---

 ## Lessons Learned
-- NSG rule priority is critical
+- NSG rule priority determines traffic flow
-- Default rules should not be blindly trusted
+- Default NSG rules provide a secure baseline
+- NSGs must be associated with a subnet or NIC to be effective
+- Valid CIDR notation is required for NSG rule configuration